dalpaka/micronation/index.md

 and phisically able, Non-Jewish, Non-Gypsie, Non-Cowardice, heterosexual, Of indo-european Origin, And non race mixed.

-Article 3: No stranger has the full right to full citizensship considering consent was given.
+Article 3: No stranger has the full right to full citizenship.

 Article 4: Every citizen has the right to Hospitality, Freedom and Liberty.